 The Psychologically Addictive Qualities of Marijuana

-For some people figuring out how to quit smoking weed can be a real problem and challenge.
-While the majority of people who smoke marijuana for non-medical purposes do it on a solely recreational basis and it never becomes a serious problem, this is not the case for some.
+For some people, figuring out how to quit smoking weed can be a real problem and challenge.
+While the majority of people who smoke marijuana for non-medical purposes do it on a solely recreational basis and it never becomes a serious problem, this is not the case for everyone.

 Overcoming the Psychological Addiction of Marijuana

-Even though smoking weed is not physically addicting, the power of a psychological addiction should not be underestimated and is what most people don’t understand when it comes to quitting marijuana.
-When someone smokes weed for an extended period of time, brain becomes used to the effects of the amounts of THC being ingested which then causes the person to become accustomed to the feeling of euphoria and slight psychoactive qualities of marijuana.
-This begins to have an effect on the brain and body that can make breaking the cycle of smoking very difficult as the state of being “high” has become the new normal.
+Even though smoking weed is not physically addicting, the power of a psychological addiction should not be underestimated and this is what most people don’t understand when it comes to quitting marijuana.
+When you smoke weed for an extended period of time, your brain becomes used to the effects of the amounts of THC being ingested.
+Which in turn causes the person to become accustomed to the feeling of euphoria and slight psychoactive qualities of marijuana.
+This begins to have an effect on the brain and body that can make breaking the cycle of smoking very difficult because the state of being “high” has become the new normal.
 The brain has been tricked into thinking that being stoned and having significantly less intellectually capacity is the way it’s supposed to be.

 Are You Addicted to Smoking Weed?

-Like with any negative behavior in our lives, sometimes being able to see that there is a problem and then actually taking action can be easier said then done.
-The first step however is admitting that you may indeed have a dependence on smoking weed and that already is or has begun to become a bigger and bigger priority in your life.
-Some of the signs an addiction to marijuana are smoking every day, always planning to get more before you run out of weed, procrastinating and avoiding responsibilities and activities like studying for school, work or social events to be able to get stoned.
+Like with any negative behavior in our lives, sometimes being able to see that there is a problem and then actually taking action can be easier said than done.
+The first step, however, is admitting that you may indeed have a dependence on smoking weed and that marijuana already is or has begun to become a bigger and bigger priority in your life.

 You Don’t Have to Go it Alone